 Online course: Political Economy Analysis in Action – opportunity to apply for September to December 2018

-Our successful online training course on Political Economy Analysis in Action is currently under way and will come to an end later in July.
-Please apply to email@example.com for a place on the next course, running 10 September to 11 December 2018.
+Our next Political Economy Analysis in Action course will run from 10 September to 11 December 2018.
+Please apply for a place before the end of August 2018 to firstname.lastname@example.org.
 The course tutors will again be David Booth (ODI) and Alex Duncan (The Policy Practice).
 Please see here for more detail and here for an application form.

 Literature review of the Political Economy of Energy Access, Andrew Barnett, Neil McCulloch and Davida Wood.
 DRAFT FOR PEER REVIEW, June 2018, 55 pages

 This is a review of literature to illustrate how issues of energy access and power sector reform have been addressed in the political economy literature and to identify lessons on how to reach energy access goals more effectively.

 People who would like to review this draft should request a copy from the lead author, Andrew.Barnett@thepolicypractice.com, giving their name, institution and email address.

 (12/05/2018) Reforming the business environment needs to be understood not only as a technical challenge but, as importantly, as a challenge to the political economy.
 This Policy Brief, based on an analysis by The Policy Practice for the UK's cross-government Prosperity Fund, reviews experience in 11 middle income countries and identifies key issues, common themes and unanswered questions.
 Download here